 - International Institute for Procurement & Market Research (IIPMR): Certified Research Analyst (CRA)

 The two digital marketing certifications offered by the AMA cover SEO and analytics, social media, digital strategy, and search marketing.
-Some certifications have specific education requirements, and candidates much pass an exam to earn the certificate.
+Some certifications have specific education requirements, and candidates must pass an exam to earn the certificate.

-Marketing analytics is also addressed in many digital marketing bootcamps.
-Bootcamps are an effective and quick way to learn new technologies and develop skills in marketing analytics, strategy, and management.
 Though not as readily available as degree programs, you could find digital marketing bootcamps online or in-person at some colleges and universities, continuing education departments, workforce programs, educational technology companies, and educational services companies.

 What Does a Marketing Analyst Do?